mozilla-ai/lumigator/lumigator/python/mzai/jobs/evaluator/evaluator/tests/resources/README.md

 # Test resources

-Static resources for LM Buddy testing.
+Static resources for testing the evaluator service.
 These resources are manually created by developers and comitted to the repo so that they can be loaded during tests without making network calls.

 Test resources should be kept as small as possible to minimize the git repo size.
 Currently, this includes the sub-folders:

-- `datasets`: HuggingFace datasets
+- `datasets`: HuggingFace datasets.
-- `models`: HuggingFace model and tokenizers
+- `models`: HuggingFace model and tokenizers.

 ## Generating new resources

 When possible, the script for creating a resource should be included in the committed files.
 See the current scripts in the `datasets` or `models` folders for an example.